 How Is Interest Calculated?

-Consider if in the example the lender charged a $50 administrative fee to set up the loan.
+Consider if the lender charged a $50 administrative fee to set up the loan.
 The total charges for the loan would then be $410 ($50 + $360).
 The APR becomes 13.7 percent ($410/$1,000/3 years X 100).

-APRs are always higher than a simple interest rate
+APRs are always higher than a simple interest rate.

-Interest on Personal Loans
+Interest on Mortgages

-Mortgage: Mortgage interest rates can be either fixed or variable.
+Mortgage interest rates can be either fixed or variable.
 Mortgage APRs usually include origination fees, mortgage insurance and taxes.
 Loans payments on mortgages are fixed and include principal amortization, interest charges, taxes and property insurance.
 The proportion of interest costs in the payment goes down over time as the outstanding principal is paid down.

 Fixed-rate mortgages can range from 10 to 40 years.
 Variable-rate mortgages are priced on a spread over a base rate, such as the prime rate, and change over time with fluctuations in interest rates.